ssdeaton/finance-agent/README.md

 ## Using beta tools (alternative implementation)

-Anthropic provides beta features that simplify tool implementation: the `@beta_tool` decorator and `tool_runner()` method.
-The tool runner provides an out-of-the-box solution for executing tools with Claude, automatically handling tool execution, request/response cycles, and conversation state management.
+Anthropic provides the `@beta_tool` decorator and `tool_runner()` method to simplify tool execution.

-The `@beta_tool` decorator automatically generates tool specifications from your function signatures and docstrings.
-This eliminates the need to manually create JSON schema dictionaries for each tool.
+The `@beta_tool` decorator automatically generates tool specifications from your function signatures and docstrings, so you don't need to manually create JSON schema dictionaries for each tool.

 The `tool_runner()` automatically:
 - Executes tools when Claude calls them